wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ### Setups when allowed to execute Operating System Upgrade Commands

  ::: note
-    Follow below steps in PlatformInstance, all StudioWorkspaceInstances and AppDeploymentInstances.
+    Follow the below steps in PlatformInstance, all StudioWorkspaceInstances and AppDeploymentInstances.
  :::

 #### Ubuntu